12 FAM 030

 (6) Carry out ARB related staff work for the ARB/PCC.

 b.
-ARB Executive Secretary: When a Board is convened, M/PRI will name an Executive Secretary to coordinate and facilitate the work of that Board.
-The Executive Secretary will normally be a Senior Foreign Service officer or a retired Senior Foreign Service officer who is recommended by DGHR/CDA.
+ARB Executive Secretary: When a Board is convened, M/SS will name an Executive Secretary to coordinate and facilitate the work of that Board.
+The Executive Secretary will normally be a Senior Foreign Service officer, a retired Senior Foreign Service officer, a Foreign Service officer with the rank of FS-01, or a civil service employee at the GS-15 level who is recommended by DGHR.
 The tenure of the Executive Secretary will coincide with the tenure of the Board.
+Typically, the Executive Secretary should begin work prior to the Board’s first meeting in order to prepare documents for the Board’s review and remain active until meeting records are closed out.

 12 FAM 032.4 Assignment, Hiring, and Contracting Mechanisms